Skip to main content

 }

 Without context receivers, these functions look pretty different depending on if we use Raise or Either.
 This is because we sacrifice our extension receiver for Raise.
 And thus, the Raise based computation cannot be an extension function on User.
-With context receivers, we could've defined it as:
+In the future, context parameters should allow us to define the function as follows:

 fun User.isValid(): Unit =